 Government/ Public Sector

 From taxation to welfare payments, voting and health record management, worldwide governments are using the Blockchain in their administration to enhance various operations.
 Singapore will sooner be following the steps of a few companies like Georgia or Estonia.

-Public Service Division of Singapore has declared that the Singapore government could adopt the blockchain technology to do the following things:
+Public Service Division has declared that the Singapore government could adopt the blockchain technology to do the following things:

 - Track public officer’s career moves

 - Enhance or even replace the auditing process

 The customs authority in Singapore has launched a national trade platform (NTP) on blockchain technology.
 It has been expected that this platform will be used to connect businesses, community systems, platforms and government systems.